rMiccolis/binance-bot/README.md

 - -c 1 => build client
 - -b master => tell the script to use master as github branch to pull code from
 - -p http (available options: http - https) => tell the script to use http protocol for contacting server
-- -ip server ip address (MANDATORY) => tell the script the server ip address
+- -i server ip address (MANDATORY) => tell the script the server ip address
-- -du docker username (MANDATORY) => tell the script your docker username to push the images
+- -d docker username (MANDATORY) => tell the script your docker username to push the images
 #### Usage:
--  ./bin/build.sh -s 1 -c 1 -b master -du rmiccolis -ip your_ip_domain.com => will build both server and client
+-  ./bin/build.sh -s 1 -c 1 -b master -d rmiccolis -i your_ip_domain.com => will build both server and client
--  ./bin/build.sh -s 1 -b master -du docker_username -ip your_ip_domain.com => will build just server
+-  ./bin/build.sh -s 1 -b master -d docker_username -i your_ip_domain.com => will build just server
--  ./bin/build.sh -s 1 -b master -p https -du docker_username -ip 10.11.1.1 => will build just server
+-  ./bin/build.sh -s 1 -b master -p https -d docker_username -i 10.11.1.1 => will build just server

 ### Deploying app on kubernetes cluster
 After this, to deploy project you have to replace all the variables in the form of ${variable_name} inside each ./kubernetes/*.yaml file.